mstack/bootcamp-azure-application-insights/README.md

    ![005 Select Publish in the Solution Explorer context menu][5]

-4. In the *Create Ap Service* screen you have to set a unique name as this will be part of url.
+4. In the *Create Ap Service* screen you have to set a unique _App Name_ value as this will be part of url.
 Also make sure to select the correct type of App Service being **Web App**.
+For this demo it's best to change the App Serivce Plan to a **Free** plan so there won't be any additional charges involved.

    ![006 Select Publish in the Solution Explorer context menu][6]

-5. When you press 'Create' the application is being deployed to Azure which takes a moment.
-After a while it will open the browser and show you the web application online.
+5. When you press 'Create' the application is being deployed to Azure, which takes a moment.
+After a while your will open and show you the web application online.

    ![007 Your app is online!][7]

 <a name="application-insights"></a>